michael-haney/learn_command_line_exercises/Chapter_6/Readme.md

 The ls -lr command tells you the mode, last write time, length, and name of the directory you are in.

+##Comments

+Need more clarification as to what the command ls -lr does.

 ##English Questions

 ###What's in the tmp directory?